cloudtrekkie/servertools/Contributing.md

 If you find a bug, [please let us know][report-bug]!

-If you didn't find a bug yet, download a [pre-release][pre-release] to test our new features and code.
+If you did not find a bug yet, download a [pre-release][pre-release] to test our new features and code.
 You probably will find something soon.

 **Help to improve the user interface**

 Please provide screenshots of our software!
-This is very helpful for user interface enhancments!
+This is very helpful for user interface enhancements!
 If you are familiar with graphics software or UI Designers, you may want to suggest new or enhanced user interface concepts!